The Equipment Maintenance & Transit Operation Center microgrid

 The County has a 2035 target of a 100% carbon emissions reduction and an 80% reduction by 2027.
 It isn’t just putting forth these ambitious targets, it’s putting infrastructure in the ground at a rapid clip.

-The County’s 2024 fleet transition plan calls for replacing 100% of its nearly 400 fossil-fuel-powered buses with a mix of battery-electric and hydrogen fuel-cell electric buses, while also scaling the entire fleet to about 600 buses by 2035.
+The County’s 2024 fleet transition plan calls for replacing 100% of its nearly 400 fossil-fuel-powered buses with a mix of battery-electric buses (BEBs) and hydrogen fuel-cell electric buses (FCEBs), while also scaling the entire fleet to about 600 buses by 2035.
 The County is already thinking ahead when it comes to how it will power these zero-emissions vehicles.
 It’s strategically coupling procurement of both the vehicles and the infrastructure.

 The County’s planning wasn’t focused solely on emissions reductions.
 Service reliability and power resilience were also key.
 A “derecho” storm in 2012 caused extensive power outages for critical County services, which helped to change the County’s thinking about climate risk.
 Its transit network is critical infrastructure — experiencing hours- or days-long outages was not an option.
-The County needed a solution that offered both decarbonization and resilience for its transit fleet.
+The County needed a solution that enabled electrification and resilience for its transit fleet.
 The County, in short, needed microgrids.

 Microgrids, minus the risk

 What is a microgrid?
 Microgrids are on-site energy systems that co-locate generation and consumption.
 Unlike most solar systems, which are grid-connected, and contrary to back-up generators, which only provide power when the grid goes down, microgrids deliver most of the energy a facility or fleet uses day-to-day.
-That enables a new level of energy management; digital controls can opportunistically source the greenest, cheapest electron at any given moment.
+That enables a new level of energy management; digital controls can opportunistically source, store, and send electrons at any given moment.

-The EMTOC microgrid breaks ground in June 2024.
-It will be one of the most advanced microgrids the country has seen due to how big, how green, and how digitally intelligent it is.
-Its primary use, to power hydrogen electrolysis, is also an innovative use case.
-Nearly every other hydrogen electrolyzer in the country is powered by utility electricity, not by green, resilient electricity generated on-site in a microgrid.
-Once built, it will be able to power all of the depot’s energy needs beyond electrolysis, including five existing buildings, and battery electric bus charging.
-It will do so with or without utility electricity, and can export up to two megawatts back to the grid.
+The County also has plans to use the microgrid to power hydrogen electrolysis, another innovative use case.
+Nearly every other hydrogen electrolyzer in the country is powered by utility electricity, not by resilient electricity generated on-site.
+The microgrid is able to power the depot’s energy needs beyond electrolysis too, including five existing buildings, and battery electric bus charging.

 The EMTOC microgrid will eventually power 200 zero-emissions buses.
-The current microgrid can scale to support this growth with additional solar, battery, and hydrogen infrastructure over time.
-The EMTOC depot will be home to a fleet of both hydrogen fuel cell electric buses (FCEBs) and battery electric buses (BEBs).
+The depot will be home to a fleet of both FCEBs and BEBs.
 The reason for both is to suit the County’s operational needs: FCEBs refuel faster than BEBs and can serve longer routes without refueling or recharging.
 Some of the County’s routes run as long as about 300 miles.

 Montgomery County needed a partner to help it deploy ambitious microgrids.
-Most organizations that aren’t in the energy business, such as Montgomery County, do not want to become operators of highly complex small scale on-site power plants.
+Most organizations that aren’t in the energy business, such as Montgomery County, do not want to become operators of highly complex, small-scale power plants.
 The County knew it wanted to put this job in the hands of an expert partner.
-It also wanted a partner that could operate at the scale of an entire County’s fleet transition, one with financial and technical capabilities to scale its needs.
+It also wanted a partner that could operate at the scale of an entire County’s fleet transition, one with financial and technical capabilities to match its needs.

 AlphaStruxure enables the County to de-risk its fleet transition pursuits via Energy as a Service (EaaS).
 With EaaS, the County transfers away financial and operational risks of building and operating complex on-site energy infrastructure.
-The contract puts performance guarantees on everything from meeting construction timelines, to achieving emissions reductions, to locking in long-term energy and maintenance costs, to maintaining system reliability.
+The contract puts performance guarantees on key outcomes around construction timelines, long-term energy and maintenance costs, and system reliability.
 In a time when construction lead times are unpredictable, energy costs volatile, and maintenance budgets vulnerable, AlphaStruxure’s EaaS provides a key enabler to make these projects succeed on-time, on-budget, on-target, and for the long term.

 A national leader in zero-emissions transit

 The EMTOC microgrid’s impact extends outside the borders of the County.
 As the country’s largest transit depot microgrid and one that combines both hydrogen and battery electric buses, the microgrid lights the way forward for the thousands of fleets around the country yet to be transitioned.
 Data from the Department of Energy shows there are about 72,000 transit buses in the country.
 Almost all of them still emit carbon.
 There are also thousands of transit depots around the country.
-Almost none of them have both resilient and sustainable energy.
-Montgomery County, together with AlphaStruxure, is showing the United States that zero-carbon transit is possible at speed and scale.
+Almost none of them enable electrification and resilience at scale.
+The EMTOC microgrid shows the nation that a new era of mobility remains in reach.

 - Transform the Equipment Maintenance & Transit Operation Center (EMTOC) into a self-sustaining bus depot to power a mixed fleet of 200+ buses with renewable energy.